 Since reading the State of the Birds 2014 report I’ve felt a twinge of anxiety about whether or not I’d see them this year, as I have each fall and winter since I began creating our “real” garden.
 Sadly, the varied thrush is one of 33 species included on the list of “Common Birds in Steep Decline” that have lost more than half of their global populations within the past 40 years.
-But just a few days ago I spotted a female rummaging on the ground through the leaf litter and compost in our vegetable beds, as if she had forgotten where she put her keys.
+But just a few days ago I spotted a female rummaging on the ground through the fallen leaves and compost in our vegetable beds, as if she had forgotten where she put her keys.
 She’d grab a dry leaf in her bill, toss it aside as she hopped backwards, and then search the ground.
-She was looking for dinner, of course, and apparently found some tasty morsels in the form of insects or slugs that were hoping to get through the winter under protective leaf litter.
+She was looking for dinner, of course, and apparently found some tasty morsels in the form of insects or slugs that were hoping to get through the winter under protective leaf “litter”.
 Varied thrushes also eat fruit and nuts (primarily acorns) during winter and I wondered when she’d return to find the rose hips, patiently dangling off my clustered wild rose (Rosa pisocarpa), as she (or her cousin) had done last year.
 Apples are also reportedly a favorite food in fall.

 Birds of a feather

 During the remainder of the year, varied thrushes retreat to mature, misty, hushed forests dominated by tall conifers and lush ferns, and dine on mostly insects and other arthropods.
 Many migrate north as the days lengthen.
 In spring, the female creates her nest in streamside shrubs or conifers, typically 5 to 15 feet above ground.
-According to the Cornell Lab of Ornithology, “The female gathers nest material and weaves an outer layer of fir, hemlock, spruce, or alder twigs.
+According to the Cornell Lab of Ornithology, the nest resembles a robin’s nest: “The female gathers nest material and weaves an outer layer of fir, hemlock, spruce, or alder twigs.
 She adds a middle layer with rotten wood, moss, mud, or decomposing grass, which hardens into a dense cup about 4 inches across and 2 inches deep.
 Finally, she lines the cup with fine grasses, soft dead leaves, and fine moss, and drapes pieces of green moss over the rim and outside of the nest.”
 Two to six, blue, specked eggs are laid and incubated by mom but the hatchlings are tended by both (monogamous) parents; they fledge in about two weeks.
 They are fed arthropods, as are most land birds.
 Two broods are produced when possible.

 Since these birds thrive in old growth forests, logging is having a profoundly negative impact on their numbers, as will climate change.
 Window strikes are also responsible for many deaths.
 Want to help them and see them in your yard?